Reconstruction and interpolation of manifolds II: Inverse problems with partial data for distances observations and for the heat kernel: Inverse problem for the heat kernel with partial data and the local reconstruction of the manifold

 The inverse problem of determining a Riemannian manifold $(M,g)$ from the distance functions $r_x:U\to \R$, $r_x(y)=d(x,y)$, defined on an open subset $U\subset M$, is encountered in imaging problems that arise in geosciences, medical imaging and non-destructive testing.
 In these applications, the speed of waves defines a Riemannian metric on $M$ so that the travel time of the waves from a point $x$ to $y$ is equal to the Riemannian distance $d(x,y)$.
 For instance, in the seismic imaging of the Earth, the inverse problem of finding the Riemannian metric in normal coordinates corresponds to finding the physical material parameters of the Earth in the travel time coordinates.

 Geometric inverse problems have been studied on closed manifolds with data measured on an open subset of the manifold, see \cite{Helin-etal,Helin-etal2,KrKuLa}, as it is geometrically simpler to formulate the problems on a closed manifold than on a manifold with boundary.
-For the methods used to solve inverse problems for a Riemannian manifold with boundary or its metric, see e.g.\ \cite{AKKLT,BeKu,KaKu,KV1,KV2, Ku3,Ku2, LTU,LU,UP,SHoop}.
+On the methods used to solve inverse problems for Riemannian manifold with boundary or a metric on it, see e.g.\ \cite{AKKLT,BeKu,KaKu,KV1,KV2, Ku3,Ku2, LTU,LU,UP,SHoop}.
 In many cases, it is also possible to reduce an inverse problem for a manifold with boundary to an inverse problem for a closed manifold, by means of extending the manifold with boundary to a closed manifold and extending measured boundary data to data on an open set.